Katello/katello.org/docs/user_guide/troubleshooting/index.md

 Alternatively, the ``hammer ping`` command can be used to get this information.

-``katello-service`` tool can be used to restart Katello-related services.
+``katello-service`` tool can be used to restart Katello related services.
 See ``man katello-service`` for more details.

 ## Logs

-There are multiple log files with potentially valuable data for debugging. `foreman-debug` tool can be used to collect these files for further investigation.
+There are multiple log files with potentially valuable data for debugging.
+The `foreman-debug` tool can be used to collect these files for further investigation.
 See `man foreman-debug` for more details.

 ## Tasks

 Katello uses [Foreman Tasks](https://github.com/theforeman/foreman-tasks) for orchestration between the underlying services (local database, Pulp, Candlepin…).
 The tasks are modeled as [Dynflow](https://github.com/Dynflow/dynflow) processes.
-When something goes wrong (and there might be many reasons for this happening), Dynflow gives us the tools to recover from this errors to get to the consistent state.
+When something goes wrong (and there might be many reasons for this happening), Dynflow gives us the tools to recover from these errors to get to the consistent state.

 ### Health checking